Zec Jaro

-The Zec Jaro is a "zone d'exploitation contrôlée" (controlled harvesting zone) (ZEC) in the municipality of Saint-Théophile, in the Beauce-Sartigan Regional County Municipality (RCM), in the administrative region of Chaudière-Appalaches, in Quebec, in Canada.
+The Zec Jaro is a "zone d'exploitation contrôlée" (controlled harvesting zone) (ZEC) in the municipality of Saint-Théophile, in the Beauce-Sartigan Regional County Municipality (RCM), in the administrative region of Chaudière-Appalaches, in Quebec, Canada.

 The territory of the ZEC is administered by the "Société Beauceronne de Gestion Faunique incorporée" (Beauceronne Society of Wildlife Management incorporated), which is a non-profit organization.
 This organism was established on 26 September 1978.

-Every Spring, several maple groves are in operation on the territory of the ZEC.
-These homeowners or renters of lots are producers grouped in "Association des producteurs acéricoles du secteur Zec Jaro" (Maple Syrup Producers Association of Zec Jaro sector).
-This association was incorporated in 2009 to the "Registraire des entreprises du Québec" (Registrar of enterprises of Quebec).
+Every spring, several maple groves are in operation on the territory of the ZEC.
+These homeowners or renters of lots are producers grouped in the "Association des producteurs acéricoles du secteur Zec Jaro" (Maple Syrup Producers Association of the Zec Jaro sector).
+This association was incorporated in 2009 into the "Registraire des entreprises du Québec" (Registrar of enterprises of Quebec).

 Geography

 The territory of the ZEC covers an area of 155 square kilometers.
 It is bounded on the south by the border of Quebec and United States.
 The drainage system of the ZEC has 20 water bodies and 25 km of streams.
 The main lake in the territory of the ZEC are: Petit Castor, the Lady Duck, Bartley, Bartley small lake and Fish Lake.
 The road runs alongside President Kennedy (north-south) the western boundary of the ZEC and through the community of Armstrong.

 Path to reach the Armstrong entrance station, located on the west side of the ZEC: